East Lyme Public Trust Foundation donates for upgraded Boardwalk & Parks Camera System

 Beach Passes to McCook’s & Hole-in-the-Wall Beaches & Park

-Beach passes are required from Memorial Day weekend thru Labor Day weekend to access McCook’s Beach and Park and the Hole-in-the-Wall Beach in Niantic, East Lyme.
+Beach / Parking permits are required from Memorial Day weekend thru Labor Day weekend to access McCook’s Beach and Park, the Hole-in-the-Wall Beach, and the new Cini Park/Niantic Bay Beach in Niantic, East Lyme.

 Note: Passes ARE NOT required to access the Niantic Bay Boardwalk.